Disk Quotas¶

 In this case a separate file, geowebcache-diskquota-jdbc.xml

-will contain the configuration for the chosen database containing the chosen DBMS dialect, at the time of writing the possible values are H2
+will contain the configuration for the chosen database containing the chosen DBMS dialect, at the time of writing the possible values are HSQL

 , Oracle